 Through it all, it was those events, the tough ones.
-The unbearable times when it was the hardest to hold on.
-Those were the seasons that always seemed to create the best parts of my life.
-It was within all the strife and conflict; my biggest blessings were born.
+The unbearable times when it was the hardest to hold on, that always seemed to create the best parts of my life.
+Amid all the strife and conflict, my biggest blessings were born.

 Several years ago, it was God’s plan for me to experience Brain surgery and the extensive recovery that follows.

-After a God filled trip to the Emergency room of the Mayo Clinic Hospital and a miraculous surgery to remove a brain bleed, it was time to learn to use my hands and walk again.
+After a God filled trip to the Emergency room of the Mayo Clinic Hospital and a miraculous surgery to remove a brain bleed, it was necessary for me to learn to use my hands and walk again.
 So off to a rehabilitation/therapy clinic.
 It was my first time to be transported from one medical facility to another by ambulance.
 The trip helped me realize just how much the surgery had altered my ability to function normally.
 Simple tasks like walking or using my hands were now an ordeal that needed focus and concentration.
-At times, the most intense focus couldn’t move a hand or a leg.

-Sitting in the bed that would be my new home for the next few weeks, my thoughts were flooded with questions and concerns.
+Upon arrival, sitting in the bed that would be my new home for the next few weeks.
+My thoughts were flooded with questions and concerns.
 Would my life ever be normal again?
 Were walkers, wheelchairs and scooters going to be my new mode of transportation?
 How would my wife cope with an invalid?
 Scary is too small of a word to describe my anxiety.

 After listening to a brief recap of my story.
 She walked up to the side of my bed, looking me in the eyes and taking my hand, she said, “My name is Betty, and don’t you worry about a thing.
 It’s my job to make sure you walk out of here as if you never went through surgery.
 And, you should know, I’m pretty good at my job.”